Table of Contents

 Make Sidebar Sticky

-Copy and paste the following CSS code into the Ghost admin Code Injection Site Header.
+Copy and paste the following CSS code in the Ghost admin Code Injection Site Header.

 <style>